 The gardens are an amazing day out for plant lovers but equally lovely as a day out with the family.
 There are so many pathways to explore and the chance to take part in adventure trails, bug hunting and scavenger hunts every day for children of all ages.
 During October half term there was pumpkin carving and face painting on offer for a small charge along with free spooky craft activities.
 Exbury organises themed family events over the various school holidays.

 A big reason for our visit to Exbury Gardens was to experience the Halloween train.
 Exbury boasts a working narrow-gauge steam railway and a replica station.
 The train runs during usual opening days but puts on seasonal specials at Halloween and Christmas.
-Exbury have just opened up bookings for their Festive Express Railway Experience and to meet the man himself! (click here to book).
+Exbury has just opened up bookings for their Festive Express Railway Experience and to meet the man himself!
 These are ticketed events with an extra charge but the experience lasted just over half an hour and was the highlight of our visit!

 The trains are housed in an engine shed where you can also have a look at photos, videos and other memorabilia.